Azure/Industrial-IoT/docs/deploy/howto-deploy-all-in-one.md

 It is possible that the name of the website is already in use.
 If you run into this error, you need to use a different application name.

-### Azure Active Directory Registration
+### Azure Active Directory registration

-The deployment script tries to register two Azure Active Directory (AAD) applications representing the client and the platform (service).
+The deployment script tries to register three AAD applications representing the web app, the client and the platform (service).
 This requires [Global Administrator, Application Administrator or Cloud Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/grant-admin-consent) rights.

-If the deployment fails or if you see the following error when trying to sign-in, see further below for more options:
+If the deployment fails or if you see the following error when trying to sign-in, see further below for options:

-> Need admin approval
+> **Need admin approval**
 > \<APPLICATION\> needs permission to access resources in your organization that only an admin can grant.
 Please ask an admin to grant permission to this app before you can use it.

-Option 1: Create your own AAD tenant, in which you are the admin
+**Option 1**: Create your own AAD tenant, in which you are the admin
   - Azure Portal: Create a resource -> Azure Active Directory
   - After about 1 min, click the link to manage the directory, or click on your account profile at the top right of the Azure Portal -> Switch directory, then select it from *All Directories*
   - Copy the Tenant ID